+We recommend that you closely follow the steps on this guide to create your systematic review.
 A systematic review (SR) is a type of literature review.
 Unlike other forms of review, where authors can include any articles they consider appropriate, a systematic review aims to remove the reviewer's bias as far as possible by following a clearly defined, transparent process.
-Follow the steps on this guide to create your systematic review.
 The Cochrane video below gives a clear summary, but you should find examples and methodologies for your specific discipline as there are various approaches to systematic reviews that differ from those in Medicine.

 We acknowledge and pay respects to the Elders and Traditional Owners of the land on which our four Australian campuses stand.
 Information for Indigenous Australians